BerkayTutal/BeslenmeDanismani/README.md

 # BeslenmeDanismani
-To create new activity with navbar and nawdraver extend from BaseDrawerActivity
+To create new activity with navbar and navdrawer extend from BaseDrawerActivity